Noble-47/price_compare/README.md

 # ScoutVendor

-A website for comparing prices developed by proj_team_26.
+A website for comparing prices.
+Aimed at electronic gadgets, fashion and accessories